aveq-research/hls-test/README.md

 python3 ./limit.py --use-docker apply-profile 3g
 ```

-This will limit the network throughput to 3Gbps.
+This will limit the network throughput to simulate a 3G network.
 You can also remove the limit with:

 ```bash
 python3 ./limit.py --use-docker clear